 Image Ownership: Public Domain

 Dorothy Celeste Boulding Ferebee led efforts to improve the health care of African Americans.
 As a member of several civic organizations, she fought to lower the mortality rate among African Americans in southern rural communities.
-She also used these organizations as a vehicle to promote civil rights.
+She also used these organizations as a vehicle to promote civil rights

 In the late 1920s, in an attempt to improve medical services for African Americans in the District of Columbia, Boulding opened the Southeast Neighborhood House, a clinic for poor African Americans.
 She later established the Southeast Neighborhood Society, which had a day care center for children of working single mothers.

 In 1929, Boulding was appointed medical physician to women for Howard University.
 One year later she married Claude Thurston Ferebee, a professor in Howard University’s College of Dentistry

 .
 The couple had twins, a boy and a girl.
 In 1949 Boulding Ferebee was named medical director for Howard’s Health Services, a post she held until retirement in 1968.